cismet/rasterfari/readme.md

-:bangbang: Important: dont use (docker) version lower than 22.05.1 in production (and without docker) since we had a vulnerability.
+:bangbang: Important: dont use a version lower than 22.5.1 (same version for the docker image) in production (and without docker) since we had a vulnerability.

 :bangbang: Never use the server in production without docker (for many reasons)

 # RasterFari